Tor barakae: Taxonomy

 This mahseer was described as a distinct species due to taxonomic differences between it and the other mahseers of the trans-Himalayan region; Tor putitora, Tor tor and Tor mosal.
 In the description paper, many of the taxonomic features used for comparison do not reference the original descriptions of those species, rather, the referenced data are from more recent studies by Indian ichthyologist Menon.
 However, compared to Hamilton's original descriptions of the mahseers of trans-Himalaya, the meristic counts for the pectoral fin bear consideration.
 Tor barakae has 14 rays in this fin, whereas Tor putitora has 15, Tor tor has 18 and Tor mosal has 17.

 Distribution

 So far, the little research conducted on this mahseer species has all been done in the Barak River, mostly in the Indian state of Manipur.
 Given that this is a trans-boundary river, shared between India and Bangladesh, it may be assumed that Tor barakae is a resident of both.
 Wider distributions within the Brahmaputra River basin are not yet ascertained.
+Its presence in Bangladesh is confirmed using DNA barcoding of mahseer from the Sangu River.

 In the Barak Bridge area where the initial studies were conducted, this fish is called 'Nung nga'.